mojabi-ghost/Blue-Bears-Hackathons/README.md

 ## Features:

 - Not Implemented:
+    - More images, about the members
+    - More chat functionality
-    - Chat Feature
+    - Profile Pages
-    - Searchable list of universities

 <br><br>

 - Implemented:
+    - Chat
+    - Home and Web Pages

 <br><br>